-Larisa Bishop-Boros joined WEST, Inc. in the spring of 2014 as a Wildlife Biologist in the Laramie, Wyoming office.
-Larisa has been active in wildlife biology and conservation ecology in the United States, Canada, Ireland, and Central America since 2006.
-She has been researching bats since 2008 as a project manager, field coordinator, and research ecologist for four environmental consulting firms, two Universities, and the Kentucky Department of Fish and Wildlife Resources.
-Larisa received a M.S. degree investigating the influence of weather and latitude on bat ecology and reproduction in 12 species (Missouri State University) and a B.S. from the State University of New York’s College of Environmental Science and Forestry comparing acoustic monitoring and echolocation identification techniques of bats.
+Larisa Bishop-Boros joined WEST, Inc. in the spring of 2014 as a wildlife biologist in the Laramie, Wyoming office.
+Larisa has been active in wildlife biology and conservation ecology in the U.S., Canada, Ireland, and Central America since 2006.
+She has been researching bats since 2008 as a project manager, field coordinator, and research ecologist for four environmental consulting firms, two universities, and the Kentucky Department of Fish and Wildlife Resources.
+Larisa received a M.S. degree investigating the influence of weather and latitude on bat ecology and reproduction in 12 species (Missouri State University) and a B.S. degree comparing acoustic monitoring and echolocation identification techniques of bats from the State University of New York’s College of Environmental Science and Forestry.

-Larisa has 10-years of experience as a federally permitted Indiana bat, gray bat, northern long-eared bat, Virginia big-eared bat, and Ozark big-eared bat (greater long-nosed bat pending) biologist.
-She has extensive experience capturing 33 bat species in 25 states and acoustically detecting and qualitatively identifying North American bats in all US states and three Canadian provinces.
+Larisa has 10 years of experience as a federally permitted Indiana bat, gray bat, northern long-eared bat, Virginia big-eared bat, and Ozark big-eared bat (greater long-nosed bat pending) biologist.
+She has extensive experience capturing 33 bat species in 25 states and acoustically detecting and qualitatively identifying North American bats in all U.S. states and three Canadian provinces.
 Larisa manages the following bat project types: seasonal acoustic activity monitoring, summer presence/probable absence surveys, roost and foraging radio telemetry, spring and fall portal surveys and harp trapping, habitat assessments, summer maternity colony surveys, winter hibernacula population estimates and white-nose syndrome surveillance, and seasonal occupancy modeling.
-Over the course of her career, she has investigated maternity colony use and networks, species distribution, spatial habitat association, alternative mitigation strategies, migratory corridor identification, Myotis winter activity, and range extensions with peer-reviewed publications resulting from this research.
+Over the course of her career, Larisa has investigated maternity colony use and networks, species distribution, spatial habitat association, alternative mitigation strategies, migratory corridor identification, Myotis winter activity, and range extensions, with peer-reviewed publications resulting from this research.

-Larisa also has a broad background surveying other wildlife, including experience live-trapping small mammals, collecting and identifying insects and aquatic macroinvertebrates, electrofishing, gill/fyke netting, assessing the health of streams, fatality searches, aquatic invertebrate sampling, elk re-introduction, and herptetofaunal inventories and habitat assessments.
+Larisa also has a broad background surveying other wildlife, including experience live-trapping small mammals, collecting and identifying insects and aquatic macroinvertebrates, electrofishing, gill/fyke netting, assessing the health of streams, fatality searches, aquatic invertebrate sampling, elk reintroduction, and herpetofaunal inventories and habitat assessments.